CyberRAG: An Agentic RAG cyber attack classification and reporting tool: Knowledge Bases and Datasets

 More specifically, for the \textit{SQL Injection} and \textit{Cross-Site Scripting (XSS)} categories, we utilized well-structured datasets available on Kaggle~\cite{sqlinj, XSS}.
 These datasets provide both positive samples (malicious payloads) and negative samples (benign inputs), enabling a supervised learning approach for classification tasks.

 For the \textit{Server-Side Template Injection (SSTI)} category, no ready-to-use dataset is available.
 Consequently, we generated this dataset manually using curated payloads from the PayloadAllTheThings SSTI section in conjunction with outputs from the \href{https://github.com/vladko312/SSTImap?tab=readme-ov-file}{SSTImap} tool.
 The positive class consists of diverse payloads known to trigger SSTI vulnerabilities across multiple template engines.
 In contrast, the negative class comprises a variety of benign strings such as mail, names or numbers that do not result in SSTI behavior, serving as clean input examples.
-This dataset can be download by password at~\cite{sstidataset}.
+This dataset can be downloaded by password at~\cite{sstidataset} an example is provided in Table~\ref{tab:ssti_table}.